isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1485.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Subscription / Leasing

 ### Support Level
-Up to  for SMEs <br>
+Up to 30% for SMEs <br>
-Up to Subscription / Leasing for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+For MAS Notice 610 and Notice 1003 Regulatory Reporting.
+Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.

 ### Contact Information
 N.A.